codeplaysoftware/standards-proposals/default-constructed-buffers/default-constructed-buffers.md

 ## Proposal

-The `cl::sycl::buffer` class should be augmented with an additional constructor that takes no arguments, which initialises the buffer with a zero-size range.
+The `cl::sycl::buffer` class should be augmented with an additional constructor that takes no arguments, which default-constructs the buffer in an implementation-defined manner.
 ```c++
 namespace cl {
 namespace sycl {